mbrav/mbrav.github.io/_posts/journal/2017-03-31-commentary-on-the-human-condition-6.markdown

 layout: post
 title: "Commentary on The Human Condition - VI"
 date: "2017-03-31 12:59:33 -0400"
-tags: [philosophy, arendt, human, condition, science, alienation]
+tags: [philosophy, Arendt, human, condition, alienation, science]
 ---

 In one of the passages from *The Human Condition*, Arendt talks about the process of "world alienation" and how it effects the human interpretation about the world: